Bust Out These Effective Exercises in Your Spare Time

 Stand straight, lift up arms from your sides, so your body forms a “T” and then slowly start to draw small circles (then larger ones) in the air with your hands and arms in a rotating movement.

 [Editor’s Note: These may sound easy but they are a highly effective exercise.
-We usually finish our group fitness classes doing these – one minute in a forward motion and then one minute backwards – trust me you will definitely feel the burn!]
+We usually finish our group fitness classes doing these – one minute in a forward motion and then one minute backward – trust me you will definitely feel the burn!]

-Begin by reaching the right arm upwards and behind your neck and having your left hand stretch behind your back towards your right hand.
+Begin by reaching the right arm upwards and behind your neck and having your left-hand stretch behind your back towards your right hand.
 Try and get your hands as close together behind your back – you’ll feel the stretch across your shoulder blades and upper back.